 The frontwoman whispers, “Instead I’m typing you a message that I know I’ll never send, rewriting old excuses, delete the kisses at the end” alluring the boy-meets-girl narrative in which she so desperately fantasises about.

-Formidable Cool and After The Zero Hour pair together as should-be festival anthems, and form something reminiscent of ‘Bros’, the band’s most pivotal track from their 2015 record.
+Formidable Cool and After The Zero Hour pair together as should-be festival anthems.
+They form something reminiscent of ‘Bros’, the band’s most pivotal track from their 2015 record.

 Staying short of eight minutes long, the track Visions Of A Life is euphoric in its own right.
 The final track downplays its own intricacies of life itself: love, hate, journey, experiences and death.
 It’s remnants confirm Wolf Alice’s status in music: ballsy and unapologetic.
 Purposely defying the rule book, they might just be one of the biggest bands in the UK right now.